JStege1206/PriorityQueue/README.md

   complete binary tree.
 * `contains(obj)`:
   Checks if the given `obj` is present in the queue.
-* `getData(reference)`:
+* `getData()`:
-  Returns the internal queue array.
+  Returns a copy of the internal queue array.
 Mostly usable for debugging purposes.
-The reference argument indicates whether the returned array is passed by reference or if a copy is returned.
+When given an argument representing true, the returned array is passed by reference.
 This argument is optional.
 Note that this will not return a sorted array, it will return the internal representation of the queue.
 * `setData(data)`: